AndrewJBateman/Angular-app-maps/README.md

 ## Features

-* Google Maps (AGM - Angular Google Maps) and IPAPI.co to plot the user's location
+*  IPAPI API used to get ip and location data etc. in json format.

-* Angular httpClient used to get data from an external API.
+* Angular Google Maps used to show location on a map using the lat and longitude from IPAPI API.

-* IPAPI.co used
+* Angular httpClient used to get data from an IPAPI API.

 * Updated to latest Angular 7 version with all dependency conflicts resolved.